ismb/jemma/features.md

 <!--<span style="color:red;">**This page is under construction**</span>: We expect to update this page along with the release of JEMMA [version 0.0.2](https://github.com/ismb/jemma/wiki/Milestone-0.0.2).-->

-- **Green**: JEMMA core feature is the ability to support energy monitoring and management applications: after you deploy JEMMA in your home gateway it can discover all the available smart appliances (e.g. Smart Plugs, etc.) and make them available for internal or external applications
+- **Green**: JEMMA core feature is the ability to support energy monitoring and management applications: after you deploy JEMMA in your home gateway it can discover all the available smart appliances (e.g. Smart Plugs, etc.) and make them available for internal or external applications.

+- **Autonomous**: You just need to deploy it at home using any low-power gateway running Linux: JEMMA will seamlessly discover all your ZigBee-compliant devices, virtualize them as REST resources and use them to optimize your CO~2~ emissions and your energy bill.

 - **Smart**: JEMMA includes specific features for energy optimization, enhancement of energy awareness, deman-side management and other useful features to make your home more green and more inter-connected with the Smart Grid.